Alishan Forest Railway: Since 1945

 Diesel railcars supplemented the steam engines on the passenger services.
 In the 1980s, 10 Hitachi-built diesel-hydraulic locomotives were delivered and replaced the railcars and remaining steam engines.

 The completion of the Alishan Highway in 1982 led to the loss of many rail passengers to faster and cheaper buses and the rail became primarily a tourist attraction.

 Accidents on the line have resulted in a number of fatalities over the years.
 On 24 April 1981, a collapsed tunnel resulted in nine deaths and 13 injuries.
 On 1 March 2003, 17 people were killed and 156 injured when a train derailed near Alishan Railway Station.
 On 27 April 2011, five tourists, including three from mainland China, were killed and 113 people injured in a derailment.

-In addition, services have been repeatedly disrupted due to damages from landslides.
-The main line from Chiayi to Alishan has been partially closed since 2009 due to damages cause by landslides during Typhoon Morakot in 2009 and Typhoon Dujuan (2015).
-The line is undergoing repairs and is expected to be fully opened in 2023.
-In August 2015, the Chiayi-Fenqihu section was briefly closed due to damages during Typhoon Soudelor.
+In addition, services have been repeatedly disrupted due to damage from landslides.
+The main line from Chiayi to Alishan was partially closed in 2009 due to damage caused by landslides during Typhoon Morakot in 2009 and Typhoon Dujuan in 2015.
+It reopened between Chiayi and Fenqihu (approximately the halfway point) following typhoon damage repairs in January 2014, and to Shizilu in 2017.
+The full remaining main line between Chiayi and Zhushan reopened in July 2024, after the completion of Tunnel 42 in April 2024.

+In August 2015, the Chiayi–Fenqihu section was briefly closed due to damage during Typhoon Soudelor.

-In order to further boost tourism in the region, on 5 December 2018 the Alishan Forest Railway commenced a "sister railway" partnership with Čierny Hron Railway in Slovakia, making the Alishan Forest Railway to maintain such relationships with nine other companies across five different countries.
+In order to further boost tourism in the region, on 5 December 2018 the Alishan Forest Railway commenced a "sister railway" partnership with Čierny Hron Railway in Slovakia; the Alishan Forest Railway has since partnered with nine other companies across five different countries.